Farm Household Allowance

 - Youth Allowance

-Also, if you get one of the payments above, your bank can take no more than 10% of your:
+Also, if you get one of the payments above, your bank can't take more than 10% of your:

 - ABSTUDY supplements